Pantechnicon: Popular culture

 Ken Follett's novel, Winter of the World mentions a pantechnicon being used by Daisy Peshkov Fitzherbert's servants to deliver her belongings.

 Beatrix Potter mentions pantechnicons in The Tale of Little Pig Robinson (1930):

 "Now take care of yourself in Stymouth, Nephew Robinson.
 Beware of gunpowder, and ships' cooks, and pantechnicons, and sausages, and shoes, and ships, and sealing-wax.
 Remember the blue bag, the soap, the darning-wool— what was the other thing?” said Aunt Dorcas.

+In the 1971 novel, The Freedom Trap, by Desmond Bagley, a pantechnicon was used to transport a minivan carrying the protagonist Owen Stannard after his escape from prison.

 Modern usage

 A pantech truck or van is a word derivation of "pantechnicon" of current common use in Australia.
 A pantech is a truck or van with a freight hull constructed of — or converted to feature — hard panels.
 They are variously used as removal vans, for chilled freight, etc.